wp-plugins/wp-backitup/readme.txt

 3. When the backup has been created, click the download link to access a zipped backup of your site.

 == Changelog ==

+= 1.4.1 =
+Setup alert if DB is 0 bytes.

 = 1.4.0 =
 Fixed status reporting for backup/restore process and built-in localization.